YIO-Remote/remote-os/README.md

 Features:

-- Buildroot build and output directories are stored in a Docker Volume due to hard links performance reasons.
+- Buildroot build and output directories are stored in a Docker Volume due to performance reasons of hard links.
-- Binary outputs are copied to bind mounted directory on the host.
+- Binary outputs are copied to the bind mounted directory on the host.
 - YIO Remote projects can be bind mounted from the host or stored in a Docker Volume.
 - A convenient build script handles all common build tasks (single project builds, full build, Git operations, etc.).